How to Lead a Successful Salary Negotiation

 Checklist: How to keep your success diary

-Find the right argument: Keep a Success Diary!
-The planning for the interview starts long before - with a diary in which you record all successes.
-Important: Be as specific as possible, because "I have gained new customers" is a bit meager.
+Find the right argument: Keep a success diary!
+Planning for the interview begins long before - with a diary in which you record all the successes.
+Important: Be as specific as possible because “I have won new customers” is a bit thin.

 - You have gained new customers: How many new customers and what sales volume?
 Who are the new customers?
 How did you convince them?